 - The app is completely free, with no premium version

-- It is a very text-heavy app
+- The app is very text-heavy

 - The app doesn’t have as much content as other CBT apps